 \subsection{General presentation of the typed system}

 We introduce type constructors, well-formation and evaluation rules for $\VCcalcolo$.
-Notice we provide rules in a logical style, assuming to have a universe of (simple) types.

-Concrete instances of $\VCcalcolo$ can be easily obtained setting ground types to a set of interest and building other types by type constructors.
-A concrete instance of type and term syntax is in our running Example \ref{ex:running1} defined below.
-We strictly follow the notation used in~\cite{RCSILL} and we consider two different kinds of types, terms-in-contexts and judgements: $\host$-types and terms for the host language $\host$ and $\core$-types and terms, for the pure linear language $\core$ which is embedded in $\host$.
+Notice that we describe the rules in logical style, {assuming that we have a universe of (base) types.} Concrete instances of $\VCcalcolo$ can be easily obtained setting base types to a set of interest and building other types by type constructors.
+A concrete instance of type and term syntax is in our running example (see Examples~\ref{ex:running2}, \ref{ex:running3} and \ref{ex:running4} below).
+We strictly follow the notation used in~\cite{RCSILL} and we consider two different kinds of types, terms-in-contexts and judgements: $\host$-types and -terms for the host language $\host$ and $\core$-types and -terms, for the pure linear language $\core$ which is embedded in $\host$.